 Paint additives enhance the performance of your paint to work best in different areas of your home.
 Take a look at the most popular additives below, and see which one works best for your room makeover.

-- Insulation.
-Insulation powders (Insuladd, www.insuladd.com, is one we like) can be added to most interior or exterior paints or primers.
+- Insulating Paint Additive: Insulation powders, such as this Insulating Additive, ($20, Insuladd) can be added to most interior or exterior paints and primers.
 This additive helps keep your rooms cooler in the summer and warmer in the winter.
 Keep in mind these additives can reduce the sheen of a paint, so it's best to add them to your primer or your first coat of color.

-- Mildew Resistance.
-Mildew can be one of the most stubborn problems for painted areas, specifically around a bathtub or shower.
-You can add a mildew-inhibiting additive (such as ADD-2TM; www.zinsser.com) that will help alleviate this problem.
+- Mildew Additive for Paint: Mildew can be one of the most stubborn problems for painted areas, specifically around a bathtub or shower.
+A mildew-inhibiting paint additive, such as Mildewcide Mildew Preventing Additive, ($7, Amazon), will help alleviate this problem.

-- Fireproofing.
-One simple step to prevent a fire from spreading from room to room is to add an antiflame-spread paint additive to your paint.
+- Fireproofing Paint Additive: One simple step to prevent a fire from spreading from room to room is to paint prep with anti-flame-spread paint additive, like this Hy-Tech Insulating Paint Additive, ($13, Amazon).
 If a fire starts in one room, the additive will help prevent the flames from spreading to another.
 Be sure to check before you buy, however, as many of these additives work only with flat paint.
-Visit www.hytechsales.com for various fireproof paints and paint additives.

 - Paint Thinner: Thinners are a paint solvent that changes the thickness of your paint.
 They are used often in big paint jobs, which might require a paint sprayer instead of a brush.
 In that case, you need the paint to be thinner so it can move freely through the sprayer.
 Paint thinner, such as Klean-Strip Paint Thinner, ($9, The Home Depot) can also be used as a paint cleaner by removing dried paint from your tools and workspace.

 What Is TSP?